 You need to carry multiple pairs so that you can change them regularly.

 Pairs of socks are needed to prevent blisters.
-Socks with moisture absorption and quick-drying are recommended for a trek.
+We recommend socks with moisture absorption and quick drying for a trek.

 - Muffler Scarf